What’s In My Camera Bag?

 A handful of 32GB Sandisk CF Cards

 I don’t really have a strong preference for one brand of card over the other.
-I do carry a handful around with me in varying sizes, my two main cards I usually keep in the camera are 32GB sizes.
+I do carry a handful around with me in varying sizes, the two main cards I usually keep in the camera are 32GB sizes.

 Circular polarizer filter

-A circular polarizer filter will absorb light, helping to deepen colors and take glare off water and reflective surfaces.
+A circular polarizer filter will absorb light, helping to deepen colors and take the glare off water and reflective surfaces.
 It’s used a lot in landscape photography.
 I like to use it on very bright days (I usually only shoot during the golden hour, but sometimes it can still be very bright) in order to be able to continue to shoot with a wide aperture and to help keep more detail and color in my skies.